 - have completed MTH 181, 182 and MTH 151/153, MTH 152/154 (or equivalents for transfer students) with a GPA of at least 2.800

-Those interested may consult the Computer Science Graduate Program Director about their eligibility.
-Students apply for admission to the BS/MS option through the Office of Graduate Studies, submitting the regular graduate application but must indicting that the applicant is a BS to MS student, and selecting the intake as the time that the applicant would normally start a master’s degree without BS/MS acceleration.
+Those interested require approval from the Computer Science Graduate Program Director or the Chairperson about their eligibility.
+Students apply for admission to the BS/MS option through the Office of Graduate Studies, using the regular graduate application but must indicting that the applicant is a BS to MS student, and selecting the intake as the time that the applicant would normally start a master’s degree without BS/MS acceleration.
 Applicants for BS/MS program do not need submit GRE score, TOEFL score or recommendation letters.
 Application decisions are reviewed by the CIS Graduate Committee.

 The department will follow a schedule: